Top 8 Sites to See on an Arches National Park Tour

 4. Devil's Garden Area

-From the Ground: Setting out to hike the Devil’s Garden loop will take you on a gorgeous trail that affords you views of not one, but nine different arches!
-This hike is more lengthy and difficult than many others in the park, so be sure to carry water.
-The full trail along with all of its side spurs is about 9 miles long, but you could easily modify it to make it shorter if you wanted!
-This hike also gives you great views of the nearby La Sal mountain range in the distance.
+From the Ground: Hiking the Devil’s Garden loop takes you along a stunning trail with views of nine different arches.
+This hike is longer and more difficult than others in the park, so be sure to bring water.
+The full trail, including side spurs, spans around 9 miles, but you can easily modify it for a shorter experience.
+Along the way, you’ll also enjoy views of the distant La Sal Mountains.

 Landscape arch during park hike